A formula for the Euler class of foliations: Euler classes of plane bundles

 Suppose now that we know a section $\sigma:Y\to E_{|Y}$ defined on a subcomplex $Y$ of $X$.
 We might wonder whether $\sigma$ can be extended to a section over the whole $X$ and proceed in a similar fashion as above.
 Namely, pick an arbitrary section $s_1$ on $X^1\cup Y$ that coincides with $\sigma$ on $Y$ and define for every $2$-cell $\Delta$ in $X-Y$ the number $c_{s_1}(\Delta)$.
 As we are fixing the section on $Y$ and we just care about cells not in $Y$, the integer-valued function $c_{s_1}$ gives this time a cellular relative cochain in $C^2_{CW}(X,Y)$.
 The analogue of Theorem \ref{thm: obstruction theory} holds also in this more general context, guaranteeing that $c_{s_1}$ induces a relative cocycle in $H^2(X,Y)$ that vanishes if and only if $\sigma$ can be extended to a section over $X$.

-\textbf{The Poincar\'e--Hopf Theorem}
+\subsection{The Poincar\'e--Hopf Theorem}

 Let $S$ be a compact oriented surface, possibly with boundary, and endowed with a Riemannian metric.
 Consider the unit tangent bundle $\pi:T_1S\to S$ and a section $m$ defined on $\partial S$.
-The Poincar\'e--Hopf Theorem establishes that one can compute the Euler class of $\pi$ by just drawing a suitable vector field on $S$.
-We now quickly review the significant definitions, and we address the reader to \cite{benedetti_lectures_2021} for detailed proofs.
+The Poincar\'e--Hopf Theorem establishes that one can compute the Euler class of $\pi$ by drawing a suitable vector field on $S$.